mvbasov/OMN/app/src/main/assets/md/default/BookmarkerHelp.md

 #### Mandatory footer of file

 The following lines must to be at the bottom of the bookmark file.
-The path to .css and .js files needs to correspond real files location.
+The path to .css and .js files needs to correspond to the real files location.

 - - -